1st Dose of Methotrexate for Rheumatoid Arthritis: 15 Questions

 7. Will methotrexate damage my liver?

 The liver is a filter, removing impurities from the blood.
 Medicines give it more work to do.
-Your doctor will require regular liver profiles to insure that your liver continues to function well.
-If profiles become elevated, it doesn’t mean there is damage.
+Your doctor will require regular liver blood tests to insure that your liver continues to function well.
+If your liver profiles become elevated, it doesn’t necessarily mean there is damage.
 Usually, reducing or stopping methotrexate will allow the liver to return to normal function levels.
 Often, methotrexate or other RA treatment can eventually be resumed.

 8. Will I have hair loss?